Story by: Sara O. Thompson on May 12, 2021

-Five months later, Robert is almost back to his normal self.
+Now, almost three years later, Robert is back to exercising and living life to the fullest.
 He still has mild trouble with speaking, though it’s not noticeable until he tells you.
 Otherwise, he’s doing great, which he credits to his lifestyle before the stroke, as well as the team that saved him.

 “I’m proof that a stroke can happen to anyone, but I’m also proof that if you treat your body well, you can bounce back,” he said.

 Robert also achieved a milestone with his family in 2018.
 His daughter, Elyse, who found him nearly dead in his chair, got married.
 Robert walked her down the aisle.

 When Robert and Laura recall that fateful night, they feel nothing but blessed.

 “The doctors, nurses, paramedics — there were angels all over that hospital that night,” Laura said.
 “Thank-you is never enough.”